20gu00/go-learn/data/web/hade/framework/gin/README.md

 		Handler: router,
 	}

-	// Initializing the server in a goroutine so that
+	// Initializing the service in a goroutine so that
 	// it won't block the graceful shutdown handling below go func() {
 		if err := srv.ListenAndServe(); err != nil && errors.Is(err, http.ErrServerClosed) {